 Written by Katie Astley, Clinical Psychologist

-If you feel like Autism may be relevant for you or a family member, or to book an appointment with Katie or another one of our experienced clinical psychologist, contact our friendly client team by calling 6143 4499 or email via our contact page.
+If you're concerned about yourself or someone you care for and would like to learn more about how to help someone who is feeling suicidal, or to book an appointment one of our experienced clinical psychologists, contact our friendly client team by calling 6143 4499 or email via our contact page.

 6 Outram Street

 36 St Quentin Avenue

 Claremont, 6010 WA

 In the spirit of reconciliation, Lawson Clinical Psychology acknowledges the Traditional Custodians of country throughout Australia and their connections to land, sea and community.
 We pay our respect to their Elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples today.

 Lawson Clinical Psychology celebrates the extraordinary diversity of people’s bodies, ability, genders, sexualities and relationships that they represent.